Exciting toys Stone shop: Svatoslavova 554/1, Prague 4 - Nusle

 You will not see the relatively very thin top part of the leather - the hide - in leather (i.e. tanned leather in the shop), as it is removed during tanning.

-Under the skin is the most valuable part of the skin - the suture.
-The upper papillary part of the joint (i.e. how we normally think of smooth skin in leather products) is thinner than the lower part in most animals, and contains hair papillae and collagen fibres.
-The collagen fibres are so inflated that even under a microscope they form a continuous mass 20-100 times.
+Beneath the skin is the most valuable part of the skin - the suture.
+The upper papillary part of the suture is thinner than the lower part in most animals.
+It contains hair papillae and collagen fibres.
+The collagen fibres are so inflated that they form a continuous mass even under a microscope 20-100 times.
 Pores (hair papillae) often have an oblique direction to one side (hair direction).

 Genuine processed hides (i.e. leather) e.g. cow, sheep, pig, goat are quite different from each other even from the point of view of an amateur observer.
-There is also a big difference between the skin of a baby and an adult.
-E.g. very good quality white calfskin (undyed) may have the appearance of snow (very regular, uniform, without scars and wrinkles) with pits from hair papillae inclined in one direction of the hair.
-Beef kThe skin on the cheek looks like a kind of pouches over each other or apple pie (peeling cells).
-Cowhide looks similar on the reverse after it's been tanned.
-Irregular chipped pouches tapering into bundles of filaments (visually more like fragments or chips) and finally very irregular and very short filaments.
-From this best quality layer (the upper part of the joint) is produced the so-called core leather "grain" leather (or Full grain leather or slightly less dense lower layer of the upper joint Top grain leather).
+There is also a big difference between the skin of a baby animal and that of an adult.
+E.g. very high quality white calfskin (undyed) may have the appearance of snow (very regular, uniform, without scars and wrinkles) with pits from hair papillae inclined in one direction of the hair.

 In the lower reticular part there are relatively loose and interwoven fibres made of the protein collagen.
 These are penetrated by fat cells from the subcutaneous connective tissue.
 In English, the term 'genuine' leather is used for products made from this part.
 Under a microscope, at a magnification of 50-100x, it looks like irregular lines interlaced with each other but with relatively large gaps compared to the thickness of the fibre, sometimes covered with fat droplets of different sizes.

 Suede leather is made from this layer (the lower part of the joint).
 Towards the surface, the collagen fibres ('lines') rise vertically and thicken so that they are visible as fragments or chips.
 The various treatments of genuine and synthetic leather and their combinations are beyond our knowledge.
-For example, with very thin leather, where when you scrape off a thin layer of the surface, you immediately encounter the loose collagen fibres of the lower joint, we are unable to judge whether the upper part of the joint (next paragraph) is really so thin or whether, for example, the lower 'suede part' has been cut lengthwise from the higher quality upper joint, the surface ironed and smoothed and dyed so that it resembles the higher quality upper joint.
+For example, with very thin leather, when you scrape off a thin layer of the surface, you immediately encounter the loose collagen fibres of the lower seam.
+This lower "suede part" is sometimes cut longitudinally from the upper higher quality part.
+Its surface is hardened, smoothed and coloured by pressure and chemistry so that it resembles the better quality upper joint.

 The lowest layer of raw skin is the subcutaneous connective tissue, whose function is to protect and insulate the underlying muscle.
 The layer consists mainly of fat cells.